AIDELabAZ/evolving_impacts_covid_africa/README.md

 ### Step 3

-Set up file structure on your local machine as outlined below:
+Set up the file structure on your local machine as outlined below:

 ```stata
 C:/Users/USERNAME/evolving_impacts